 Interested actors are cast on the spot and read each piece cold to an audience of other artists and attendees who offer feedback to participants.

 Suggested donation of $5 is welcomed at the door, but not required.

-CPT is proud to be a national leader in providing platforms for new work and emerging artists.
+CPT is proud to be a leader in providing platforms for new work and emerging artists.

-In just the past 10 years, CPT has produced 81 staged readings, 107 workshop productions and 42 full productions of world premieres—in addition to hundreds of community-created plays read, workshopped and performed through our education and community programs.
-The 2016-2017 season launched the next phase of New Play Development at CPT.
+CPT has led the community in producing new plays by local and nationally recognized playwrights.
+In the past 10 years, CPT produced 107 staged readings and showcases, 98 workshop productions, and 55 full productions of world premieres—in addition to hundreds of community-created plays read, workshopped, and performed through our education and community programs.

-local and national artists are offered the keys to the theatre and the opportunity to self-produce workshop productions of new works, presented in a 5-week series
+local and national artists are offered the keys to the theatre and the opportunity to self-produce workshop productions of new works, presented in a multi-week series

 CATAPULT | YEAR-ROUND, ONGOING

 a customizable fellowship program that was developed to move projects from early to mid-development phase to being “production-ready”—made possible through support from the Nord Family Foundation